tenzin2019/data-ai-engineer-transition/phase-2-cloud-ai/financial-behavior-insights/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests for new functionality
-5. Run the test suite
-6. Submit a pull request
+5. Submit a pull request

-## 📄 License
+## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.